Should You Post Your Resume on Indeed? - Insider Tips!

 2. Check the terms

 Check to see who will be able to access your online resume before you post it.
 You may not want to give millions of people access to your information.
 Check each site's terms or FAQ page for details.
-You should contact support if you're unable to locate the exact terms.
+You can also contact support with questions.

 3. Maintain realistic expectations

-Don't think that you should stop applying for jobs once your Indeed resume is posted.
-The chances of actually landing a job by simply posting your resume are not as good as you might think.
-You should be actively applying to as many jobs as you're qualified for.
+You shouldn’t stop applying for Indeed jobs once your resume is posted.
+The chances of actually landing a job by simply posting your resume are much lower than when you’re actively researching and applying for jobs.
+Therefore, you should be actively and selectively applying to jobs you're qualified for.

 Take action now to find your dream job

-While posting your resume on Indeed or other job board sites can expand your job search reach, there are many things to consider before you use that tool.
-Make sure that you understand all of the pros and cons of online job boards to ensure that this approach is the right choice for your job search needs.
+While posting your resume on Indeed or other job board sites can expand your job search reach, there are many things to consider before you take that action.
+Ensure you understand all of the pros and cons of online job boards to clarify that this approach is the right choice for your job search needs.

 Before you post your resume to Indeed or any other job boards, make sure it’s ready to capture the right kind of attention.
 Get your free resume review from our team of experts today!